tliron/turandot/QUICKSTART.md

 If you're using Minikube, it comes with a
 [primitive ingress solution](https://minikube.sigs.k8s.io/docs/commands/tunnel/) based on ssh tunneling that can be useful for testing.
-To run it (blocking):
+To run it (it's blocking, so you might want to do it in a separate terminal session):

     minikube tunnel

-Once the tunnel is up, the LoadBalancer should get its IP address, and soon Turandot will update the "url" output with the correct URL.
-A web browser can then be used to access the indicated URL.
+Once the tunnel is up, the LoadBalancer should get its IP address, and Turandot would soon update the "url" output with the correct URL.
+You can then use curl or a web browser to access
+it:

+    xdg-open $(turandot service output hello-world url)